raul-sauco/ramo-space-shooter/README.md

 At that point, I decided to give a new idea a try, since it seemed that I didn't need most of the UI objects to persist, and instead needed the `Player` to be aware about it's state on the game, not only in the current scene, I decided to switch the `DontDestroyOnLoad` from the UI to the Player, and created a new `PlayerState` class dedicated solely to store, and share, information about the player's current state.

 The change paid off immediately, `PlayerState` turned out to be very simple, clear and effective, and `Game` quickly lost half it's size and two thirds of its complexity, becoming much more manageable and easier to use and modify.

+## Looking forward.

+Since we started with a very modular game that takes place in an open world, there are many features we can add:

+- Entire campaigns.
+- Enemy types.
+- Different player weapons.
+- Player defenses, like a force field.

+And these are just some ideas, the possibilities really seem endless.

 ## Attributions.